Yes, It Still Feels Good to Cast Invoke Despair, Even if we have to do it in Explorer

 Magic the Gathering Card - Invoke Despair - MTG Circle

-We are over a year removed from it's banning along with Fable of the Mirror-Breaker, and Reckoner Bankbuster.
+We are over a year removed from its banning along with Fable of the Mirror-Breaker, and Reckoner Bankbuster.
 The latter two had really good reasons for being banned as opposed to the former.
 They were incredibly easy to fit into any deck, gave people mana fixing, and flat out way too much value for their two and three respective mana costs.
 Based on that information, it leaves one to wonder why Invoke Despair would get banned.
 It has a very restrictive mana cost, and two of the cards that gave us instant mana fixing for very little mana have just been banned.
 The official reasoning was that it had too high of a power level, and discouraged card diversity.
 One could easily argue that the level was not actually that high according to the way standard was going.
-It was a very easy spell to counter, isn't that strong against aggro, as five mana spells should be removing multiple creatures, if not all of them.
+It was a very easy spell to counter, and isn't that strong against aggro, as five mana spells should be removing multiple creatures, if not all of them.
 It didn't seem just to have this card banned, let alone in line with how the game was going to progress.
 We now have creatures that make enchantments, and we have tons of planeswalkers that make creatures.
 Anyway, before this turns into an article strictly regarding my disdain for a card banning that happened over a year ago, I have a deck for you that is centered around playing Invoke Despair and making the opponent lose a ton of life.
 The format we will play in is Explorer.

 Decklist and Key Cards